HosseinEbrahimiK/CUDA-bites/0.preliminaries/README.md

 Data must be moved from Host to Device for processing, and results moved back from Device to Host.

 ## Memory Management
 Managing memory on the GPU is similar to C `malloc`/`free` but with CUDA-specific APIs.
+Memorize the following functions:

+- `cudaMalloc`: Allocate memory on the device.
+- `cudaFree`: Free memory on the device.
+- `cudaMemcpy`: Copy memory between host and device.

+And following flags for `cudaMemcpy`:

+- `cudaMemcpyHostToDevice`: Copy from host to device.
+- `cudaMemcpyDeviceToHost`: Copy from device to host.

 ```cpp
 float *d_data;